Developerkrushna/Agrokart/ANDROID_PREVIEW_GUIDE.md

 2. **Full Android Experience**: Run the emulator command
 3. **Real Device Testing**: Connect your Android device

-Your AgriNet mobile app includes all the features of the web version optimized for mobile devices with native Android capabilities!
+Your Agrokart mobile app includes all the features of the web version optimized for mobile devices with native Android capabilities!